NayeemurR/quizread_backend/design/notes/app_design_changes.md

 ### Added Concepts

-I added a user authentication concept to handle user registration and login
+I added a user authentication concept to handle user registration and login.

 I also added a library concept that stores links to the user's books in Google Cloud Storage.